Jakersnell/RCC/README.md

 [ ] Function pointers
 </pre>

-#### Why?
+#### Why work on this?
 I am doing this project to study program compilation.
-I want to write a fully fledged C compiler and this is a good precursor to that.
+I want to write a fully fledged and complete C compiler some day and this is a good precursor to that.

 The phases I hope for this compiler to have are as follows.
 1. Lexical analysis (Reading literals, keywords, operators, etc)